-The Company's By-laws, as amended and restated, provide for indemnification of officers and directors to the fullest extent permitted by Section 145 of the Delaware General Corporation Law.
+The Company's By-laws, as amended and restated, provide for indemnification of officers and directors to the fullest extent permitted by the Delaware General Corporation Law.
 The provisions of Article VII of the Company's By-laws constitute a contract of indemnification between the Company and its officers and directors.
-Article VII, Section 6 of the Company's By-laws permits the Company to purchase and maintain officers' and directors' liability insurance in order to insure against the liabilities for which such officers and directors are indemnified pursuant to Article VII, Section 1.
+Article VII, Section 8 of the Company's By-laws permits the Company to purchase and maintain insurance against any liability asserted against officers or directors and incurred by them in such capacities whether or not the Company would have the power to indemnify them against such liability under the Delaware General Corporation Law.
 The Company provides officers' and directors' liability insurance for its officers and directors.